 Where strange fact and stranger fiction collide

 Like all things, comic books developed over time, in comics varying phases of development are called ages.
 Pundits and hobbyists often debate the exact moment a certain age began or ended.
-Though certain eras are pretty much given, The Golden Age started in the late nineteen thirties with the rise of the iconic titles Bat Man and Superman titles.
+Though certain eras are pretty much given, The Golden Age started in the late nineteen thirties with the rise of the iconic titles Batman and Superman titles.
 In the late fifties and early sixties the Silver Age began with the rise of Marvel.
 It was a period where superheroes dominated the market and heroes lived by a code of honor, though this code was often forced upon the writers.
 Many people have given different times when the Silver Age of comics ended and was replaced by the Bronze Age, but I date it squarely in 1973, when Spider Man inadvertently kills his girlfriend Gwen Stacy, in an attempt to save her.
 The Bronze Age was an era of darker and grittier stories that tackled topics like racism and drug use.

 There were two more ages after the Bronze Age, the Dark Age and the Modern Age.
-Many people lump these two epochs into one calling the combined epoch the Iron Age.
+Many people lump these two periods into one, calling the combined epoch the Iron Age.
 If the hallmark of the Bronze Age was mature more “realistic” stories then the Iron Age took this trend “up to eleven.”
 Heroes were out and anti-heroes were in.
 Writers and artist had more control over their creations.
 In the terms of the early eighties that spawned the Iron Age, it was both heinous and awesome.

-The dark part of the modern era crept up on us in the eighties.
-With the publications of two titles.
+The dark part of the modern era crept up on us in the eighties, with the publications of two titles.
 Alan More’s Watchmen and Frank Miller’s The Dark Knight Returns.
 Up until Miller’s opus, when most American’s thought of Batman they envisioned the campy sixties Adam West or the cartoon Super Friends version.
-TDKR set in a near future dystopia where Bruce is fifty-five years old and has put up the cowl.
-But crime has risen to such a high level that Gotham needs him again.
+TDKR set in a near future dystopia where Bruce is fifty-five years old and has put up the cowl, but crime has risen to such a high level that Gotham needs him again.
 Batman was no longer a joke, but a certifiable bad ass once more.
 This is the concept of Batman that Tim Burton glomed onto when he made his movies and the Batman that America has looked to ever since.